free-english/free-english.github.io/_posts/2019-11-23-history-of-creation.markdown

 Majority of work was made by Kirill, Sergey, and Diana.
 All of them are students of Android Academy so it was the first Android project for them.
+Everybody got a lot of new experience.
+Students learned how to work as a team: git, communication, it was a lot of new technologies for them which is related to Android development.
+Mentors learned how to organize a team, split and parallel backlog, explain new things to students.

+It was a challenging event for all of us: we resisted to fall asleep, learned new things on the spot, discussed all the features over and over again util we found perfect balance between technical complexity and value for users.

-We'd like to say thank you very much to Max, who drew app's design.
+We'd like to say thank you very much to Max, who drew app's design, you're amazing!